- What Exactly Is Copywriting?

-What Comes First: Design or Copywriting?
+- What Comes First: Copywriting or Design?

 Today, on Dear Charlie’s blog, we’ve got a guest expert.